 I’m fatigued.
 Everything feels the same, or rehashed, or not good enough, different enough, or challenging enough to our clearly flawed normalcy.
 In so many arenas, The Way Things Are is not The Way Things Should Be, and I’m not just talking about the crushing weight of capitalism and systemic racism.
 I’m also talking about the near-weekly beauty brand launches that have punctuated this year like moisturising, illuminating Groundhog Days.

 Amidst the cascade of low-fi, gender-neutral, playful, “inclusive” and “radical” beauty brands that have launched this year, one is truly quickening our pulses.
-The new Byredo—known for their luxe candles and scents—makeup line is here for those who are fatigued by “pretty” and just want to scrawl their feelings, moods and instincts across their face.
+The new Byredo—known for their luxe candles and scents—makeup line is here for those who are fatigued by “pretty.”
+This is makeup for people who just want to scrawl their feelings, moods and instincts across their face.

-Gorham tapped makeup artist and creative Isamaya Ffrench as a key collaborator for Byredo’s makeup line.
+Gorham tapped makeup artist and creative Isamaya Ffrench as a key collaborator for Byredo’s makeup line, which has officially launched on October 1st.
 Speaking to ELLE, Gorham and Ffrench shared that the pair have a kind of “outsider’s perspective” and that, Ffrench was initially hesitant about the whole thing.

 “I had mixed feelings because I wasn’t really that interested in commercial makeup,” she explained.
 “I find it very repetitive, and it’s always the same product and campaign imagery.
 I said, ‘I will do this if we can really do something different.'”
 She added, “We wanted to create not only an innovative, interesting product, but we wanted to challenge the way people use them.”